metacpan/metacpan-cpan-extracted/distros/A/Alien-libmaxminddb/README.md

 ## DEPENDENCIES

 Requires Alien::Build from CPAN.
+On Windows, Alien::MSYS needs to be installed manually.

 Install the package libmaxminddb-devel or libmaxminddb-dev if you would like to use your operating system's libmaxminddb library.

-Windows is not supported.
-Please do not ask for Windows support.

 ## INSTALLATION